tildeio/helix/README.md

-Read the [*Introducting Helix*](http://blog.skylight.io/introducing-helix/) for a quick introduction to the project!
+Read the [*Introducing Helix*](http://blog.skylight.io/introducing-helix/) for a quick introduction to the project!

 * * *